In June 2000, the Childers Palace Backpackers burned down—and 15 people died.

 Compliance assessment and self-assessment

-Your local council can also assist with compliance assessment, both for new and for existing buildings.
+You can use the guidelines and checklists (linked above), or your local council can also help with compliance assessment, both for new and for existing buildings.

 Fire safety contractors

 Lists of approved contractors and help to resolve disputes between owners and contractors are available from the Queensland Building and Construction Commission (formally the Building Services Authority).

 For more information contact Building Codes Queensland.